 Excess lunch funds at the end of a school year will be applied to the returning family’s account for the next school year.
 Unused lunch funds of the last child in the family graduating from our school will be applied to any outstanding balances or if non-applicable, amounts over $5.00 will be refunded.

 Food Allergy Policy/Procedures

-1. The parent turns into our school office a statement, making us aware of a child’s food allergy.
-This statement has been and will always be taken as a precaution to notify St. Patrick School of a possible reaction to an exposure to the described allergen.
+1. The parent turns in our school office a statement, making us aware of a child’s food allergy.
+This statement has been and will always be taken as a precaution to notify St. Patrick School of a possible reaction to exposure to the described allergen.

 2. An Emergency Action Plan is required from the child’s doctor

 3. The student is required to sit at the Allergy-Free table during the lunch period.
 (Exceptions to this procedure must have a doctor’s letter specifically stating the child is safe to sit in the open-seating area of the cafeteria.
 Parents must realize that students seated in the open area are not monitored, as cafeteria monitors have no way of knowing where they are sitting from day-to-day.)

 4. Cafeteria monitors will cleanse the Allergy-Free table at the end of each lunch period.